membrane/api-gateway/cli/examples/router/xslt/README.txt

-You will see that there is a serviceProxy that directs calls to the port 2000 to www.thomas-bayer.com:80.
+You will see that there is a serviceProxy that directs calls to the port 2000 to www.thomas-bayer.com.
 Additionally the XSLTInterceptor is set for the rule.
-The interceptor will be called during the processing of each request and response.
+The interceptor will be called while processing each request and response.

 Now take a closer look at the transform element.